bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 * Selecting different filmstrip cell when activated is a little wonky
     * Behavior isn't consistent with slider and activated verses
 * Accessed wiki anchor doesn't show upon load
+* Command clicking to open album in new tab doesn't have correct viewport
+* Wormhole for "finally become someone" doesn't automatically scroll from Didi

 # TODO
 * Make turning off popups more obvious.
 (Wade brought this up.)